-After the Covid-19 pandemic, the world has entered a period of profound reshaping of global economic and trade structures.
-Globalization - once considered an irreversible trend - is now facing a wave of reactions from countries towards "de-globalization" and "economic security".
-Many major economies, especially the United States, have re-established protectionist policies to control strategic supply chains, protect domestic production and reduce dependence on external markets.
-The tools used include: increasing import tariffs, tightening rules of origin, technical barriers and trade defense measures such as anti-dumping and anti-subsidy1-3.
-This context creates a risky and uncertain international trade environment - especially disadvantageous for developing economies with high openness like Vietnam^{4,5}.
+After the COVID-19 pandemic, the global economy has undergone profound restructuring of supply chains and trade policies.
+Globalization - once considered an irreversible trend - is now facing a wave of "de-globalization" and "economic security" responses from many countries^{1,2}.
+Major economies, particularly the United States, have re-established protectionist policies to safeguard domestic industries, control strategic supply chains, and reduce external dependence.
+The tools used include raising import tariffs, tightening rules of origin, imposing technical barriers, and applying trade defense measures such as anti-dumping and countervailing duties^{3,4}.